 EPP model established and replicated; ESCO sector developed in Guangdong; and capacity developed for promotion and assessment of energy efficiency projects;

 |Status of Implementation Progress (Outputs, Activities, and Issues)

-Trance 1 had been successfully implemented.
-For Trance 2, the accumulated withdrawal reached $19.85 million, approximately 90% of the total amount.
-Out of six sub-borrowers, five sub-borrowers have already fully utilized their sub-loans.
-For Trance 3, the Project became effective on 20 February 2012 and Loan Inception was conducted from 23 to 24 May 2012.
-By 31 August 2012, the accumulated withdrawal under Tranche 3 reached $14.65 million (CNY 99.6 million), approximately 34.11% of the loan amount.
-Three of the five subborrowers under Tranche 3 have withdrawn their subloans.
-It is expected the remaining two sub-borrowers will submit their subloan withdrawal applications soon.
-Disbursement target for 2012 has been achieved.
+Trance 1 and 2 had been successfully implemented.
+The Project became effective on 20 February 2012 and Loan Inception was conducted from 23 to 24 May 2012.
+By 10 Sep.
+2013, the accumulated withdrawal under Tranche 3 reached $42.12 million, approximately 98% of the loan amount.
+Five of the six subborrowers under Tranche 3 have fully withdrawn their subloans.

 |Status of Development Objectives

 |Date of First Listing||2006 May 03|

 Consulting services will be used to assist in (i) assessing EPP sub-project applications, (ii) implementing EPP sub-projects, (iii) carrying out independent measurement and verification of energy savings and demand reductions of implemented sub-projects, and (iv) seeking carbon revenues for EPP projects from CDM.
 Consultants will be recruited according to ADB's Guidelines on the Use of Consultants.
 Procurement of consulting services will be conducted in accordance with ADB's Procurement Guidelines (2007, as amended from time to time).